LibertyThroughTruthFoundation/covenant-stack/README.md

 **Liberty Through Truth Foundation** - Building the Kingdom's digital infrastructure, one sovereign device at a time.

 > *"We are not building from scratch.
 We are assembling prepared components.
 We are the integrators, the theologians, the unifiers."*

+## Related Resources

+### The 95 Theses of Covenant Finance

+Before building covenant technology, we must understand what we're building against.
+The **[95 Theses of Covenant Finance](https://github.com/LibertyThroughTruthFoundation/95-theses-covenant-finance)** exposes the hollow slogans of modern crypto and replaces them with covenant truth.

+**Key Theses:**
+- Thesis #1: "Code is Law" → "Covenant is Law"
+- Thesis #2: "Trustless Systems" → "Trust-Worthy Systems"
+- Thesis #4: "Financial Sovereignty" → "Covenant Stewardship"
+- Thesis #95: "In Code We Trust" → "In God We Trust"

+Read the complete manifesto: https://github.com/LibertyThroughTruthFoundation/95-theses-covenant-finance